All Episodes

 So to say that you don't like Zelensky and you don't like Putin, you know, they're not mutually exclusive.

-You can do that and still care for the people and the children that are suffering, because they certainly don't care.
+You can do that and still care for the people and the children that are suffering because they certainly don't care.

-It's a it's such a good point.
+It's such a good point.

 It's a great point, in fact.

-Um, again, I'm older, so I remember this very, very specifically.
+Again, I'm older, so I remember this very, very specifically.

-I I lived through four years of Carter, probably is why I do what I do for a living now, because I had to have a voice and ask why this is happening, what I thought was the greatest land on earth.
+Probably is why I do what I do for a living now, because I had to have a voice and ask why this is happening, what I thought was the greatest land on earth.

 Ronald Reagan won, not because he was an actor, not because he was tall and good looking, although those didn't hurt.

-Um he won because he said, Yeah, I I love America, I'm not afraid to say it.
+I'm not afraid to say it.

 And he actually said, I want to make America great.

-By the way, Bill Clinton said, Make America great again.
+By the way, Bill Clinton said, make America great again.

-I guess it wasn't racist then, but Ronald Reagan said, I want to make America great.
+But Ronald Reagan said, I want to make America great.

-I and he would say things like, the last thing you want to hear when you're in trouble is I'm from the government, I'm here to help.
+And he said things like, the last thing you want to hear when you're in trouble is I'm from the government.

 That's what Trump did.

-Now, Trump isn't Reagan, they're very, very different people.
+They're very, very different people.

 You still want to mess around?

-So, I mean, he was that guy, whereas Trump would say, I'll kill Rocket Man.
+So, I mean, he was that guy, whereas Trump would say, I'll kill Rocketman.

-You know, it's uh I'll but don't don't even try it.
+You know, don't even try it.

-So they're very different styles, but without a doubt, the one thing that you take away is the sense of nationalism and the stance of prominence and standing when it comes to what America's role is supposed to be, first here at home and then globally, that we really are the beacon.
+But without a doubt, the one thing that you take away is the sense of nationalism and the stance of prominence and standing when it comes to what America's role is supposed to be, first here at home and then globally, that we really are the beacon.

-Um interestingly, Gorbachev did not want the Iron Curtain to go away.
+Interestingly, Gorbachev did not want the Iron Curtain to go away.

 He might have not wanted the Cold War.